cowbon/python-visualizer/README.md

 It's also worth noting that this is in no way a real-time application.
 On my machine, it processes 1 second of audio around every 4 seconds, but YMMV.
 It was written as a proof of concept for an audio visualisation project for which I ended up using an IC connected to an Arduino rather than this.
-For information on the electronic project, please visit [my article about it](http://n00bsys0p.co.uk/blog/2012/07/09/arduinomsgeq7-audio-spectrum-led-display).